MonikaFeigler/KBC_DataFlowTemplates/ts-hubspot-to-snowflake/v0/src/README.md

 ### DD: Data Destination [OUT-TS-HUBSPOT-SNOWFLAKE]

-The data destination loads data into a Google BigQuery or a Snowflake database.
+The data destination loads data into a Snowflake database.

 ### FLOW: Flow [TS-HUBSPOT-TO-SNOWFLAKE]

-The Flow runs the Data Source and one transformation and optionally selected data destinations.
+The Flow runs the Data Source and one transformation and load to a snowflake database.